 LCC Youth Musical

 For over 40 years, the children and youth of LCC have put on a musical production for the congregation and community.
 It is a 3-4 month long commitment to spreading the Good News through music and drama.
-Productions have included Fiddler on the Roof, Honk! the Musical, and Joseph and the Amazing Technicolor Dreamcoat, in addition to several original productions.
-The kids have wowed audiences for years with their talents and will do so again this coming spring.
-Godspell will be performed April 8 and 9, 2017.
+Productions have included Fiddler on the Roof, Honk! the Musical, Joseph and the Amazing Technicolor Dreamcoat, and Godspell.

 Vacation Bible School

 LCC provides families with a variety of worship experiences throughout the year.
-They range from Advent and Lenten Gatherings to the annual Christmas Pageant/ Holiday Dinner and “S’More Time with God”, and even an afternoon Jack-o-lantern carving event!
+They range from Advent and Lenten Gatherings to the annual Christmas Pageant/ Holiday Dinner, from “S’More Time with God” to a Jack-o-lantern carving event.
 The Children’s Faith Formation Team is always coming up with fresh and fun ideas for the families of LCC.

-Lakewood Congregational Church hosted its first Literacy/Art Camp in July of 2016 for preschool-age children.
-The children and their parents were exposed to famous artists and their works, and literature that incorporates the artists’ ideas.
-Parents were then given guidance as to how to develop the reading of the books to their children, while the children created art pieces that exemplified a particular artist’s concept each day.
-Everyone was proud of what they accomplished in 5 days.
-When the children shard their art pieces each day and were told they could take the 5 books home with them, squeals of delight were heard throughout the church!
-LCC hopes to expand this program for 2017.
+Lakewood Congregational Church hosts a Literacy/Art Camp for preschool-age children.
+The children and their parents are exposed to famous artists and their works, and literature that incorporates the artists’ ideas.
+Parents are then given guidance as to how to develop the reading of the books to their children, while the children create art pieces that exemplify a particular artist’s concept.